Azure/opendigitaltwins-tools/SmartPlaces.Facilities/README.md

 # Smart Facilities

+## Problem Statement and Solution
+Facility Digitization Accelerator is designed to unlock facility-related operational and sustainability data at scale.
+Facilities contain numerous disparate, unnormalized Operational Technology systems (HVAC, lighting, power, etc.) often controlled by a Building Management System (BMS).
+Onboarding these systems into an IoT cloud solution is an arduous, manual, serialized task taking domain experts 1-3 months to classify and normalize the data.

+We are providing a provisioning tool which converts raw data from the BMS into a well-defined digital twin topology of the building using [RealEstateCore](https://github.com/RealEstateCore/REC), an open industry standard data model.
+By leveraging this tool, customers can now onboard their building and realize business value in 3-5 days or less.
+Read more details [here](docs/Facility%20Digitization%20Accelerator%20Preview.docx)

+## This project
-This folder contains the code, configuration, and documentation for the Smart Facilities Components.
+This project contains the code, configuration, and documentation for the Smart Facilities Components.
 This includes several libraries that are created as Nuget Packages, and some sample code.

 ### Required Software